angelordonezretamar/CPE322/README.md

 # CPE 322-A

 * Engineering Design VI
-* This repository will include all notes from lectures, as well as all lab assignments.
+* This repository is for all of my lab assignments
-* All project files will be uploaded as well.
-* I am looking forward to taking this class and learning as much as I can.
+  * I will now display some of my knowledge of Markdown:

 ## Some Relevant Links
 1. [Professor Lu's Class Repo](https://github.com/jli198/iot)